 Dr. Lucas has co-authored a grammar textbook for English language learners - Next Generation Grammar 4, published by Pearson; it is a hybrid, blended course combining the traditional student book with an innovative online component for students and teachers.
 She has also worked with Oxford University Press on a variety of textbook projects and co-wrote the discussion board components for Oxford's Q Skills series.

-Before joining the EFL faculty at Georgetown in 2006, Dr. Lucas taught in the TESOL Teacher Training Program at American University, teaching graduate level courses in ESL methodology/materials design, second language acquisition, grammar teaching, and TESOL research.
+Before joining the EFL faculty at Georgetown in 2006, Dr. Lucas taught in the TESOL Teacher Training Program at American University, teaching graduate level courses in ESL methodology/materials design, second language acquisition, grammar teaching, assessment, and TESOL research.
 In 2006, she was recognized as a World Teacher Honoree for outstanding teaching by the TESOL International Association.

 Dr. Lucas has conducted extensive research, focusing on how technology, specifically e-mail, affects language use and pragmatic differences between native and non-native speakers of English in student-professor interaction.
 She has also investigated the effectiveness and usefulness of asynchronous discussion board interaction in higher education.
 In recent years, her foci have been on ESL/EFL pedagogy, particularly writing instruction and integrated skills projects, as well as on program administration.
 She has conducted workshops on teaching related themes, as well as on hiring and preparing application portfolios.
 Additionally, she has developed and implemented an ESP course at a major Washington hotel.